Breast Augmentation Philadelphia

 What are different types of breast implants are used in breast augmentation surgery?

 Breast implants are silicone shells filled with either saline or silicone gel.
-Dr. Claytor’s Philadelphia breast augmentation patients have four breast implant options:
+Dr. Claytor’s Philadelphia breast augmentation patients have three breast implant options:

 During your consultation, Dr. Claytor will go over the details of each implant as well as answer any questions you may have.
 All of these implant types are very safe, approved by the FDA, and offer their own advantages.
 This choice is often a personal one, and Dr. Claytor will help you select the type, shape, and size of implant that is the best option for your breast augmentation.